GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 This hybrid migration scenario retains specific components on-premises while adding additional IDaaS capabilities.
 This may include a combination of two approaches.

 1. Keep Active Directory and integrate with an IDaaS through a data sync or replication.
-2. Federae the on-premises Identity Provider with an IDaaS.
+2. Federate the on-premises Identity Provider with an IDaaS.

 An agency may choose this scenario if it has requirements for an on-premises Active Directory or Identity Provider capability.
 In this scenario, an agency may integrate cloud applications with an IDaaS while maintaining on-premises application access with the on-premises Identity Provider.